-This review of the 60/60 ideal cut diamond is in response to the following inquiry by a client:
+This 60/60 ideal cut diamond review is in response to the following inquiry by a client:

 "Hello, I am seeking advice regarding the table % for a round diamond.
 I want to choose a table that will display the greatest brilliance with a balance of dispersion.
 More brilliance.
 Period ha ha."